sankalpswarup/BlazingBlizzards-Hackathon/README.md

 Run the main.py file to start the web app.

+TMDB API has been used in this project.

 While defining .env file, use the format given below:
 PROJECT_API_KEY=Your API Key here.